synpixel/roblimp/README.md

 # Roblimp

-An auto-generated wrapper around Roblox's legacy and cloud APIs
+Auto-generated wrapper around Roblox's legacy and cloud APIs

+## Motivation

+Roblox API wrappers are often abstracted and while that may be what some people are looking for, it wasn't what I wanted.
+I wanted a simple wrapper with minimal abstraction while keeping type safety and error handling.
+Roblimp generates Luau code from Roblox's OpenAPI definition to achieve that goal, and I think it does it pretty well.
+Mappings are written manually and contributions are more than welcome.

 ## Installation